Tennessee

 Encryption Safe Harbor

-Encrypted data is not subject to the notification requirement if the encryption conforms to the current version of the Federal Information Processing Standard (FIPS) 140-2 and the encryption key was not also acquired, released, or used without authorization.
+Encrypted data is not subject to the notification requirement if the encryption conforms to the current version of FIPS 140-2 and the encryption key was not also acquired, released, or used without authorization.
+A good-faith acquisition by an employee or agent of the information holder does not trigger the notification requirement, provided the information is not used for an unauthorized purpose.

 Breach Notification Exemptions